swethaa98/SN-Corporation-performance-analytics/README.md

 - Trends in orders by time and shipping mode.

 ### Insights Deep Dive

-- A total of238 orders were placed in the third quarter of 2024 through the Economy shipping mode.
-Economy shipping has consistently been the most preferred option each year while Immediate shipping mode was the least preferred.
+- The count of orders through the Economy shipping mode shows a steady growth pattern over the years, making it the most preferred shipping mode, whereas the Immediate shipping mode is the least preferred by customers.
+This suggests that customers tend to favor cost-effective shipping options with occasional demand for faster delivery services.
--
+- Bookcases recorded the highest sales, totaling 274K units.
+France contributed the most to these sales with 59K units sold.
+They were sold the most in the year 2024.
+- The Central region accounted for 55.11% of sales, while the North and South contributed 22.72% and 22.17%.

 ![PB Dashboard](https://github.com/user-attachments/assets/80557d15-88ae-4075-a7ad-94e499223dea)